THIS DATE IN HISTORY: June 15

 The Bruins overcome 2-0 and 3-2 series deficits to win the Cup.

 "We never, never quit, and that's what I'm proud of," coach Claude Julien says.
 "They're so deserving of what has happened here."

-Thomas wins the Conn Smythe Trophy as playoff MVP after limiting the Canucks to eight goals, a record for the fewest allowed by a goaltender in a Final series in which he plays seven games.
+Thomas is voted winner of the Conn Smythe Trophy as playoff MVP after limiting the Canucks to eight goals, a record for the fewest allowed by a goalie in a Final series in which he plays seven games.
 The previous record is nine, set by Frank McCool of the Toronto Maple Leafs and Harry Lumley of the Detroit Red Wings in 1945.

-2013: Daniel Paille's goal at 13:48 of overtime gives Boston a series-tying 2-1 win against the Chicago Blackhawks in Game 2 of the Final at United Center.
-Goaltender Tuukka Rask makes 18 of his 33 saves in the first period, and the Bruins tie it late in the second on Chris Kelly's first goal of the playoffs.
+2013: Daniel Paille scores goal at 13:48 of overtime to give Boston a series-tying 2-1 win against the Chicago Blackhawks in Game 2 of the Final at United Center.
+Goalie Tuukka Rask makes 18 of his 33 saves in the first period, and the Bruins tie it late in the second when Chris Kelly scores his first goal of the playoffs.
 Patrick Sharp beats Rask midway through the first period to give Chicago a 1-0 lead.

 2015: After winning the Stanley Cup three times in their first 82 seasons, the Blackhawks win it for the third time in six seasons by defeating the Tampa Bay Lightning 2-0 in Game 6 of the Final at United Center.
 It's the first time since 1938 that the Blackhawks raise the Cup on their home ice.
-Defenseman Duncan Keith, who wins the Conn Smythe Trophy as playoff MVP, puts the Blackhawks ahead 1-0 late in the second period, and Patrick Kane scores with 5:14 remaining in the third.
-Corey Crawford makes 25 saves to become the fifth goaltender in 39 years to have a shutout in the Cup-deciding game.
+Defenseman Duncan Keith, who wins the Conn Smythe Trophy, puts the Blackhawks ahead 1-0 late in the second period, and Patrick Kane scores with 5:14 remaining in the third.
+Corey Crawford makes 25 saves to become the fifth goalie in 39 years to have a shutout in the Cup-deciding game.